ruftyboy/ralone-canon/RTS.md

 ## 🧾 Notes

 - RTS is not a static truth authority.
-It is a dynamic validator ensuring *truth coherence* within symbolic evolution.
+It is a dynamic validator ensuring *truth coherence* within symbolic evolution